-Ninety percent of the time when your toddler misbehaves it’s because he wants attention.
+Ninety percent of the time when your toddler misbehaves, it’s because he wants attention.
 Think about it.
-In your busy life, you do your best to fulfill the needs of your child, your spouse, your work and if you’re lucky, yourself.
-You love your child but you feed him, clothe him and bathe him as part of the automatic everyday routine of being a mother.
+In your busy life, you do your best to fulfill the needs of your child, your spouse, your work, and if you’re lucky, yourself.
+You love your child but you feed him, clothe him, and bathe him as part of the automatic everyday routine of being a mother.
 A lot of the time you find yourself having to make a conscious effort to remember to play with your child, to show him the affection you feel inside.

 Yet the second he misbehaves, there you are scolding, yelling, maybe even spanking.
 He has your full attention.
-Not positive attention, obviously but to a toddler who feels insignificant in a world of grown ups, it’s better than no attention.
+Not positive attention, obviously but to a toddler who feels insignificant in a world of grown-ups, it’s better than no attention.
 So even though you scold him, he continues misbehaving because he knows you’ll always react.

 Also, time out gives you the time to calm down as well.
-You’re stressed and now your child has done something that has made you angry, putting him in time out gives you a chance to take a step back before you react angrily and do something you might regret.
-It also gives you the time to think of the best way to talk to your toddler so that he knows his behaviour is not acceptable.
+You’re stressed and now your child has done something that has made you angry; putting him in time out gives you a chance to take a step back before you react angrily and do something you might regret.
+It also gives you the time to think of the best way to talk to your toddler so that he knows his behavior is not acceptable.

 Be prepared though that the first time you try a time out, your child will not be a happy camper, that is, if he even knows what’s going on at all.
-As Jessalyn, an assistant director for a preschool explains, she started using time out for her fifteen month old.
+As Jessalyn, an assistant director for a preschool explains, she started using time out for her fifteen-month-old.
 He just “sat quietly and looked puzzled.”

-Alternately, Carole, a 27 year old F&B Supervisor from Nashville, TN explains that her child’s reaction was “Not good.
+Alternately, Carole, a 27-year-old F&B Supervisor from Nashville, TN explains that her child’s reaction was “Not good.
 A lot of crying, beginning of temper tantrums.”
 It will take some repetition for the concept of time out to register with your toddler.
 He’s used to exploring the world around him and is goal oriented.
 He sees something, he wants it, he goes and gets it.
 If you try and stop him by pulling him away from his goal, he’ll simply leave where you put him and try again, so keeping him in time out becomes the priority with a toddler more than the purpose of time out itself, at least at first.
-Gradually, the reason you’re pulling him away or punishment will dawn, but until then, you might want to try placing him somewhere he can’t get out of himself like his play pen.
+Gradually, the reason you’re pulling him away or punishment will dawn, but until then, you might want to try placing him somewhere he can’t get out of himself like his playpen.

 You should mix up time out with positive reinforcement as well.
-Try and work in time where you interact and play with your child shortly after you’ve put them in time out so that they can understand that while negative behavior will not be acknowledged, positive behavior will be.
+Try and work in a time where you interact and play with your child shortly after you’ve put them in time out so that they can understand that while negative behavior will not be acknowledged, positive behavior will be.
 If they apologize for what they’ve done and understand why they were punished, hug them and take a few minutes to just be with them.

 So considering your toddler can’t really retain much at this age, is timeout even a viable method of discipline at that age?